AlexZ005/jekyll-notes/README.md

 ## Jekyll-notes

 Jekyll-notes is a Jekyll theme for managing notes.
-Simply clone to your GitHub Page
+Simply create _chapters folder and populate it with subfolders and notes.
+The .md files with "layout: default" would appear at Notes page submenu.

 ## Screenshot